ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

    - **From Quarterfinals onwards, the amount of bans increases to two.
 However you can't ban more than one map of any mod bracket (excluding NoMod).**
 4. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
 5. Each captain must use "!roll" once in #multiplayer.
-   - The winner of the !roll decides which team **picks** first.
+   - The captain with the higher roll decides which team **picks** first.
-   - The loser of the !roll decides which team **bans** first.
+   - The captain with the lower roll decides which team **bans** first.
-   - **From Quarterfinals onwards the team that bans first will ban one map, then the other team will ban two maps and the first team will make their final ban afterwards.**
+   - **From Quarterfinals onwards the team that bans first will ban one map, then the other team will ban two maps, then finally the first team will make their final ban.**
-6. Captains may pick freely from any bracket.
+6. Captains may pick freely from any mod pool.
-   - In case of a tie, the tiebreaker beatmap must be played.
+   - In case of a tie, the tiebreaker beatmap will be played.
 7. Results of the Qualifier stage will be published via a Statistics sheet.

 ### Mappool Instructions

-1. There will be **1 mappool for the Qualifier stage, 1 mappool for Round of 32**, 1 mappool for Round 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals, 1 mappool for the Finals and 1 mappool for the Grand Finals.
+1. There will be 1 mappool for the Qualifier stage and each subsequent Winners Bracket Stage.
 2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers) and FreeMod.
 3. Each mappool has a specific size depending on the stage.
    - **The Round of 32 and Round of 16 mappool will have 5 Nomod maps, 3 DoubleTime maps and 2 maps for each of the remaining mod brackets.**
    - **The Quarterfinals, Semifinals, Finals and Grand Finals mappool will have 6 Nomod maps, 4 DoubleTime maps and 3 maps for each of the remaining mod brackets.**
 4. Each mappool has one tiebreaker.
-5. **NoFail mod is allowed to be selected at any map.**
+5. **The NoFail mod may be selected on any map.**
 6. The NoMod bracket will be played with no mods activated at all (other than NoFail).
-7. The Hidden, HardRock and DoubleTime bracket will be played with the respective mod activated as well by all current players.
+7. The Hidden, HardRock and DoubleTime bracket will be played with the respective mod enabled by all players.
 8. The FreeMod bracket will have FreeMod activated.
    - Possible mod choices are Hidden, HardRock and Hidden+HardRock.
    - **When playing a FreeMod map, there must be one player with Hidden and one player with HardRock or Hidden+HardRock.
-For the remaining players, activating mods is optional.**
+For the remaining players, enabling mods is optional.**
 9. The tiebreaker will be played under FreeMod conditions.
-   - When playing the tiebreaker, no one needs to have a mod activated.
+   - When playing the tiebreaker, there are no mod requirements.

 ### Scheduling Instructions

 1. Each stage will be held on **a single weekend**.
-2. Matches in Qualifiers will be held during specific timeframes proposed by the tournament staff.
-Each team is free to choose the timeframe they want to play.
+2. Matches in Qualifiers will be held during specific time slots proposed by the tournament staff.
+Each team is free to choose the time slot in which they want to play.
-   - **A team that doesn't pick a timeframe by Friday 8th of November will be considered disqualified.**
+   - **A team that doesn't pick a time slot by Friday 8th of November will be considered disqualified.**
 3. All Double Elimination Stages will be held on either Saturday or Sunday, UTC+0.
 4. Scheduling will be handled by the Tournament Management.
-Schedules will be released on the Sunday before the first matches of the actual stage.
-Tournament Management will try to create the schedule to respect the participant's time zone.
+Schedules will be released on the Sunday before the first matches of the stage.
+Tournament Management will try to create the schedule to respect the participants' time zone.
-   - In the stages Quarterfinals and higher: Please inform tournament management before Sunday, if you expect a specific time slot to be unavailable in the following week.
-Wishes are tried to be followed, alas no promises can be made.
+   - In the Quarterfinals and subsequent stages: Please inform tournament management before Sunday if you expect a specific time slot to be unavailable in the following week.
+Wishes will be granted to the best of management's abilities.
 5. **Reschedules will only be considered if both teams agree to a time at least 48 hours before the first match in that particular stage.**
 6. **Reschedules may only be requested by a team captain.**
-   - **Do not ask for a reschedule unless it is absolutely needed.
-The tournament staff still has the right to decline the request.**
+   - **Do not ask for a reschedule unless it is absolutely necessary.
+The tournament staff has the right to decline the request.**
 7. Captains are responsible for their teams availability.
 The greater team size exists to ensure every team can provide at least four players for each match.
 If teams can not provide four players for a match, the match will be considered forfeited.

 [flag_AR]: /wiki/shared/flag/AR.gif